Fidelisaboke/Fidelisaboke/README.md

 # Fidelisaboke

 ### About Me:
-Hello there! 👋: I'm a Computer Scientist interested in writing code!
+Hello there!👋
-I'm always ready to learn everyday!
+I'm a Computer Scientist interested in writing code!💻 I'm always ready to learn everyday!

 ---